 Nonemployee director awards.
 The Equity Incentive Plan authorizes the Compensation Committee to establish a program of periodic awards to our nonemployee directors.
 These awards may take the form of nonstatutory stock options, stock appreciation rights, restricted stock awards or restricted stock unit awards.
 Nonemployee director awards are to be granted on a periodic, nondiscriminatory basis.
 They may consist of a basic award granted to all nonemployee directors, with additions for one or more of the following: (i) initial election or appointment to our Board of Directors; (ii) service on a committee of our Board of Directors; and (iii) service as chairman of our Board of Directors.
-Only members of the Board of Directors who are not employees at the time of grant will be eligible to participate in the non-employee director awards to be awarded on a periodic, non-discriminatory basis.
+Only members of the Board of Directors who are not employees at the time of grant will be eligible to participate in the non-employee director awards component of the Equity Incentive Plan.
+The Board of Directors or the Compensation Committee will set the amount and type of non-employee director awards to be awarded on a periodic, non-discriminatory basis.
 Under our current nonemployee director compensation plan, upon joining our Board of Directors, new non-employee directors receive an award of restricted stock under the Equity Incentive Plan valued at \$20,000, which vests on the one year anniversary of the date of grant, subject to accelerated vesting in the event of a change in control.
 For serving on the Board of Directors, our non-employee directors also receive an annual retainer of \$50,000 in cash and an award of restricted stock under the Equity Incentive Plan valued at \$75,000 on the date of grant.
 The restricted stock grants to our non-employee directors are made after our annual meeting of stockholders each year and vest on the earlier of the one year anniversary of the date of grant or immediately prior to the next year's annual meeting of stockholders, subject to acceleration in the event of a change in control.